metakgp/gyft/README.md

     	- `--del-events`: To delete events automatically added by the script before adding new events (explained later) **Default:** `False`

 4. Enter your roll number, password, security answer and OTP (if required) when prompted
-5. Your timetable will be saved in the file specified by the `--input` flag (**default:** `data.txt`)
-6. Now you can choose between 2 options, which will be prompted to you:
+5. Now you can choose between 2 options, which will be prompted to you:
    - #### Add to Google Calendar:
      - For this, you have to get your `credentials.json` and save it as `client_secret.json` to the current directory by following the Step 1 from [here](https://developers.google.com/google-apps/calendar/quickstart/python#step_1_turn_on_the_api_name)
      - Also note that adding to Google Calendar requires an Internet connection